 Collegium Medicum was previously known as the Ludwik Rydygier Medical University, which was established by the Seym (the lower chamber of the Polish parliament) on 21st July 1984.
 In October of the same year, the Rector, Prof. dr hab.
 Jan Domaniewski, inaugurated the youngest medical university in Poland.

 In 2004, the Medical University in Bydgoszcz was incorporated into the Nicolaus Copernicus University in Toruń and renamed as the Ludwik Rydygier Collegium Medicum in Bydgoszcz.
 Since then, it has been providing academic education as part of NCU.

-Currently, Collegium Medicum in Bydgoszcz provides education in Polish in 17 fields of study offered by three faculties, 4 of which are also taught entirely through English.
+Currently, Collegium Medicum in Bydgoszcz provides education in 16 fields of study offered by three faculties, 4 of which are also taught entirely through English.

 Faculty of Medicine: